shanebweaver/mycoblog/_posts/2019-02-01-martha-build.md

 - Intake/output flanges

 ### Humidifier
-The humidifer components also need regular cleaning to prevent mold growth from the extra moisture.
+The humidifier components also need regular cleaning to prevent mold growth from the extra moisture.
 Simply wope down with 70% isopropyl alchohol, and difficult areas can be hit with a Lysol spray:

 - Plastic tote + lid
 - Mist output (PVC + tubing)